 Though it isn't technically a "pilot", there is a Saiyuki anime that predates the original TV series.
-It was released in mid-1999, and is simply titled Saiyuki; though I am not sure where it came from, fans have come to call this two-episode OVA Saiyuki Premium, I'm guessing mainly to differentiate it from the TV series.
-While Studio Pierrot has generally done every Saiyuki anime, there are two entries that they didn't do: 2011's Saiyuki Gaiden, which was animated by Anpro & was even licensed by Sentai Filmworks a year ago (remember that?), and this "Premium" OVA, which was done by Tokyo Kids.
+It was released in mid-1999, and is simply titled Saiyuki.
+Fans have come to call this two-episode OVA Saiyuki "Premium", likely due to a misunderstanding, because the later DVD version was put out only via a "Premium" release; to be fair, it does differentiate it from the later anime productions, so let's use it.
+While Studio Pierrot has generally done every Saiyuki anime, there are two entries that they didn't do, 2011's Saiyuki Gaiden, which was animated by Anpro & was even licensed by Sentai Filmworks a year ago (remember that?), and this "Premium" OVA, which was done by Tokyo Kids.
 Even though it isn't a pilot, per se, it does feature a 99% different cast than the later TV series, but is it worth checking out for those of you who love watching the hijinks of the Sanzo Party?

 The Sanzo Party is hanging out at a bar in a small town located in an area that's known for its fireworks festival the next day, eating & drinking to their fullest.
 Unfortunately, the happy mood is ruined by a trio of demons, who make trouble with the Sanzo Party but then run after realizing who they were fighting.
-The next day the four leave the town and while driving their radio is hacked into by a mysterious person, who tells them to look behind them for the "fireworks show"...
+The next day, the four leave the town and while driving their radio is hacked into by a mysterious person, who tells them to look behind them for the "fireworks show"...
 They then see the city blown to smithereens.
 Heading back the four locate the only two survivors, a girl named Mifa & her grandmother, before getting attacked by the trio of demons & their boss: Ensui, a crazed explosives expert who was sent to kill the Sanzo Party by Gyokumen Koushu.
-After fighting off Ensui's goons Mifa finds out that Goku, Gojyo, & Hakkai are demons and blames the death & destruction on them, telling them to leave.
-Unfortunately, Ensui has rigged Jeep, the small white dragon that turns into the jeep the four travel on, with a bomb that will explode in six hours, and only Ensui can disarm the bomb; also, Ensui is threatening to destroy the next town over, which is where Mifa & her gradmother are headed.
-It might seem hopeless, but the Sanzo Party has to rescue the other town, Mifa, & Jeep...
+After fighting off Ensui's goons, Mifa finds out that Goku, Gojyo, & Hakkai are demons and blames the death & destruction on them, telling them to leave.
+Unfortunately, Ensui has rigged Hakuryu, the small white dragon that turns into the jeep the four travel on, with a bomb that will explode in six hours, and only Ensui can disarm the bomb.
+Not just that, but Ensui is threatening to destroy the next town over, which is where Mifa & her grandmother are headed.
+It might seem hopeless, but the Sanzo Party has to rescue the other town, Mifa, & Hakuryu...
 All the while trying not to get themselves killed.

 Just to get it out of the way, this story is not in the original manga, so this is yet another "filler".
-Luckily, though, the story this OVA tells is actually really good, and that is likely because Kazuya Minekura herself apparently supervised the creation of this OVA, which lends a sense of canonicity to the whole thing and that's only a good thing; Minekura would later also help design the main villain of the "filler" story arc that comprises the entire second half of the first TV series.
-Interestingly enough, this OVA gives Jeep more focus in a story than he ever gets in the entire manga, and I have to give credit for that.
+Luckily, however, the story this OVA tells is actually really good, and that is because Kazuya Minekura herself supervised the creation of this OVA, which lends a sense of canonicity to the whole thing and that's only a good thing; she even made a short manga advertisement for it in Volume 5, which TokyoPop actually kept.
+Interestingly enough, this OVA gives Hakuryu more focus in a story than he ever gets in the entire manga, and I have to give credit for that.
 Ensui is an entertainingly maniacal villain, with his cackling laugh, occasional use of Engrish, & love of things that go "BOOM".
-Hell, even the method the Sanzo Party uses to potentially save Jeep is absolutely brilliant in its simplicity ("We're all gonna die?
+Hell, even the method the Sanzo Party uses to potentially save Hakuryu is absolutely brilliant in its simplicity ("We're all gonna die?
 Then let's drink up!").
 And, to top it all off, Ensui even summons a gigantic, fire-spewing beetle to help ravage the second town, all the while he continually launches fireworks to keep up the festival mood.
 If there's one main reason to watch this OVA, it's for Ensui.

 That said, there are some flaws in the story.
 While Mifa's anger at the Sanzo Party makes sense, her insistence on hating them when they are obviously trying to help everyone out just comes off as her being stupid, though the OVA itself seemed to recognize this near the end when Mifa's grandmother slaps Mifa in the face for being so stubbornly hateful, so I can't complain too much.
-The bigger issue with the story is the inclusion of Kougaiji & his gang, specifically Yaone (a healer), which in the main story work for Gyokumen Koushu (Kougaiji being Gyumaoh's son & Gyokumen's stepson) and act as the rival group for the Sanzo Party.
+The bigger issue with the story is the inclusion of Kougaiji & Yaone, which in the main story work for Gyokumen Koushu (Kougaiji being Gyumaoh's son) and act as the rival group for the Sanzo Party.
 I can understand including Kougaiji & Yaone for the sake of pleasing fans who wanted to see them animated for the first time, but overall Kougaiji's inclusion is pretty weak & Yaone, while doing a little more in the story, also ends up as being mostly unneeded when you consider everything.
 But, overall, these flaws don't really detract too much, leaving the story really enjoyable in the end.